Omicron could bring the worst surge of COVID yet in the U.S. — and fast

 But omicron could aggravate the size or the magnitude of the peaks or duration of peaks are in other areas that are still accelerating," he says.

-Places like the West Coast could be vulnerable, along with Texas, some southern areas like Nashville and Atlanta, coastal parts of South Carolina and "the entire mid-Atlantic through North Carolina," he says.
+Places like the West Coast could be vulnerable, along with Texas, some Southern areas like Nashville, Tenn., and Atlanta, coastal parts of South Carolina and "the entire mid-Atlantic through North Carolina," he says.

 "What I'm saying is it really depends on where you are," Rubin says.